flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/my-name-is.md

     "I contribute to the collective insanity.",
     "I am alive.",
     "yesterday was not the best day of my life.",
-    "I am the opposite and the lack thereof.",
     "I find silences deafening.",
     "I am the cherry on top.",
     "I won't witness the ending of time.",